evandroreis-cordya/dots/macos-syntax-review-report.md

 ## Conclusion

-The macOS dotfiles syntax review has been completed successfully.
+The macOS dots syntax review has been completed successfully.
 All identified syntax errors have been fixed, and the configuration files now conform to their respective syntax standards.
-The dotfiles are ready for use and should provide a stable, error-free development environment.
+The dots are ready for use and should provide a stable, error-free development environment.

 The systematic approach using Context7 MCP Server for validation ensured accurate syntax checking against official documentation, providing confidence in the correctness of all configuration files.